Triphasic Chart – Is It a Pregnancy Sign

 What Is a Triphasic Chart?

-So, what exactly a triphasic chart?
-Well, this chart is a BBT chart or basal body temperature chart women use to track their body temperature during three different phases of ovulation.
+So, what exactly is a triphasic chart?
+Well, this chart is a Triphasic BBT chart or basal body temperature chart women use to track their body temperature during three different phases of ovulation.
 Ovulation is biphasic, which means the temperature variations can be seen pre and post-ovulation.
 However, there is a third phase in which the body temperature also changes, and that takes place around a week to ten days after ovulation.
 This third phase is usually associated with a rise in the progesterone levels.

 Also, towards the second half of the menstrual cycle (the luteal phase), progesterone is released to prepare the uterine lining for a fertilized zygote to attach or implant.
-Whether or not the fertilization takes place, the ripening of the uterine wall will happen after each ovulatory phase.
+Whether or not fertilization takes place, the ripening of the uterine wall will happen after each ovulatory phase.
 The increased amounts of progesterone hormones in the body result in increased body temperature.
-Therefore, triphasic basal body temperature (BBT) may not be a sure shot sign of pregnancy.
+Therefore, triphasic basal body temperature (BBT) may not be a sure-shot sign of pregnancy.
 However, according to research, a chart indicating a triphasic pattern is more likely to be of a pregnant woman than a non-pregnant one.

 How Common Is a Triphasic Chart?